 What needs to be included in the submission?

 The table below outlines the materials that the IRB needs in order to review a study.
 The complete listing of the required materials for submission can be found in IRB SOP 301: IRB Submission Requirements and IRB SOP 402: Criteria for Approval.
 These guidelines below, apply to most research.
 However, each research study is unique and additional documents may be required in certain situations.
 The IRB reserves the right to request additional information if needed to conduct a complete review.
-This happens most frequently with multi-center research when the protocol is written by an outside investigator.

 |Required for Submission||Details and Description|